YasinAhmet/Escape-From-Tarkov---Price-Collector/README.md

 Since there is potentially lots of bugs in the collector, it's IDE launch only.

 You can lower 77. line's backspace amount to remove wrong item collection.
 That mechanism is to recognize items that is the same item with the searched one, but has a shorter name with the same words.

+IMPORTANT: YOU NEED SELENIUM LIBRARY ON THE IDE TO RUN THE CODE